 This section introduces the various components of the transverse focusing and the conditions for periodic stability in a weak focusing synchrotron.
 It builds on material introduced in Chap.
-4, Classical Cyclotron.
+4, Classical Cyclotron, and on Ref.
+[16].

 9.1.1.1 Closed orbit